JohnRTitor/C-assignments/README.md

 1. Start by browsing the root directory and identify the assignment you are interested in.

-2. Enter the respective assignment folder by clicking on the folder name (e.g., "Assignment 01").
+2. Enter the respective assignment folder by clicking on the folder name (e.g., "Array", "Linked List").

-3. Inside the assignment folder, you will find the C code files (.c) related to that assignment.
+3. Inside the assignment folder, you will find the C code files (.c) related to that assignment type.

-4. Additionally, you can explore the "algorithm" subfolder within each assignment folder to access the algorithm descriptions in the form of text files.
+4. Additionally, you can explore the "Algorithms" subfolder within each assignment folder to access the algorithm descriptions in the form of text files.

 ## Contributing and Feedback